robchendev/Guitardex_old/src/t/1-31/12-nail-attack/nail-attack.md

 #### 1. The flicking motion

-Push your middle and ring finger into the base of your thumb (medical term is "Thenar Eminence") and flick outwards, straightening your fingers.
+Push your middle and ring finger into the thumb base (medical term is "Thenar Eminence") and flick outwards, straightening your fingers.
 Some find it easier to only push the middle finger into the thumb's base and flicking it.

-Now attempt the same motion without first pushing the fingers into the base of your thumb and the releasing.
+Now attempt the same motion without the assistance of your thumb base.
 It is normal to have less power in the flicking motion than before.

 #### 2. Flicking a piece of paper